 Can You Use Hot Glue to Glue EVA Foam?

 The short answer is yes, but it will be a lot harder to get a strong bond without any gaps.
 Using contact cement will leave only very little to no gaps or seams.
 But Hot glue is very thick and will, most of the time, lead to ugly seams and gaps.
 So it is possible to use Hot Glue but it is not recommended to do so.

-So generally you can use Hot Glue for glueing EVA Foam but I would not recommend it.
+So generally you can use Hot Glue for gluing EVA Foam but I would not recommend it.

 Hot glue can deform or in some cases even slightly melt away the EVA Foam through the heat.

-Hot Glue is also quite a thick clue and when you want to glue EVA Foam very accurately, then you may end up with very ugly and unsightly seams and gaps due to the nature of the Hot Glue (and sealing the Foam afterwards can be complicated.) (and sealing the Foam afterwards can be complicated.).
+Hot Glue is also quite a thick clue and when you want to glue EVA Foam very accurately, then you may end up with very ugly and unsightly seams and gaps due to the nature of the Hot Glue (and sealing the Foam afterward can be complicated.) (and sealing the Foam afterward can be complicated.).

 Hot glue can also widen small cuts in the foam.
 So the result can be quite random and uncontrollable.

 I would simply use Contact Cement.
 It is easy to use, strong and you can glue pieces very accurately without the danger of deformation.